LachlanWallbridge/casino_ur5_project/README.md

 ---

 #### Visualising End Effector (URDF)
 The end effector is visualised using a URDF and xacro file.
 An STL of the full assembly is imported as a mesh into the URDF to provide the geometries for visualisation and collision detection.
-In a xacro file, the gripper is attacthed to a urdf model at the joint 'tool0' and the oreintated to line-up correctly with the real world attatchment of the end effector.
+In a xacro file, the gripper is attatched to a urdf model at the joint 'tool0' and the oreintated to line-up correctly with the real world attatchment of the end effector.

 ---